Bob Dylan at 80: How his songs give me shelter from the storm

 Eighty years ago this Monday, Robert Zimmerman was born to a middle-class family in a small industrial town in Minnesota in the US .
 He changed his name, made up stories about being a guitar-toting vagabond and forever altered the course of popular music.

 There are so many ways to pay homage to someone who is quite possibly the greatest artist ever, as I, like so many others, believe he is.
-Someone who has, in an unparalleled career spanning nearly 60 years, has released 39 albums, inspired three generations of songwriters and won every conceivable award.
+Someone who has, in an unparalleled career spanning nearly 60 years, released 39 albums, inspired three generations of songwriters and won every conceivable award.
 I am going to take the personal route, not because my experiences are important but because I want to share the magic he has brought to my life.

 The first Dylan song I heard was Jimi Hendrix’s incendiary cover of All Along the Watchtower, which an older friend introduced me to when I was 13.
 Along with being blown away by Hendrix’s fiery solos, what percolated into my eggshell mind were the opening lines.